Hassan-Radi/heracles/README.md

  - The app can format BigDecimal numbers; which gives a lot of freedom for the values you can provide.
  - The core code that is responsible for doing the money formatting is split from the UI and maintained in class `MoneyFormatterHelper`.
 This allows us to easily unit test it later on.
  - The app runs on any Android devices/emulators from Android 4.x and above.
+ - The app is written in Android Studio using Java (JDK 1.8+) and built with Gradle.

 <img src="https://raw.githubusercontent.com/Hassan-Radi/heracles/master/app.gif" width="360" height="640" />